Hans-Van/Weather-Dashboard/README.md

 Day 1: Building a weather data collection system using AWS S3 and OpenWeather API

 # Weather Dashboard

 The **Weather Dashboard** is a Python-based application that fetches real-time weather data for multiple cities and stores it in an AWS S3 bucket.
-This project utilizes AWS Lambda for automation and includes integration with GitHub for version control.

 ## Features
 - Fetches current weather data for cities like Philadelphia, Seattle, and New York.